Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: The -deformed Dirac equation with couplings

 in Eq. (\ref{d1}).
 The result is the $\kappa $-deformed Dirac-Pauli equation

-In order to apply this equation to some physical system, we need to choose a representation for the vector potential $\mathbf{A}$ and the scalar potentials $ w\left( r\right) $ and $\nu \left( r\right) $.
+It can be easily verified in Eq. (\ref{dirackp}) that after considering $\varepsilon=0$, the resulting equation is the one well known in the literature (see, for example, Ref. \cite{EPJC.2015.75.321}).
+In order to apply the Eq. (\ref{dirackp}) to some physical system, we need to choose a representation for the vector potential $\mathbf{A}$ and the scalar potentials $w\left( r\right) $ and $\nu \left( r\right) $.
 For certain particular choices of these quantities, we can study the physical implications of quantum deformation on the properties of various physical systems of interest.

 For the field configuration, we consider a constant magnetic field along the $z$-direction (in cylindrical coordinates), $\mathbf{B}=B\mathbf{\hat{z}}$, which is obtained from the vector potential (in the Landau gauge) \cite {Book.1981.Landau},